djplaner/memex/share/blog/2022/orchestrating-entangled-relations.md

 ## Introduction

-All university strategies for learning and teaching (e.g. micro-credentials, employability and WIL, modularisation, universal design for learning, emergency COVID responses, adopting a new LMS etc) aim to maximise accessibility (as many people as possible can participate - feel the scale - in as many ways as possible), quality (it's good), and cost effectiveness (it's cheap to produce and offer).
-Ryan et al (2021) argue that this is a "key issue for contemporary higher education" (p.
+All university strategies for learning and teaching by necessity are variations on maximising to different levels accessibility (as many people as possible can participate - feel the scale - in as many ways as possible), quality (it's good), and cost effectiveness (it's cheap to produce and offer).
+Seeking to maximise all three is argued by Ryan et al (2021) as a "key issue for contemporary higher education" (p.
 1383) due to inevitable cost constraints, the benefits of increased access to higher education, and requirements to maintain quality standards.
-However, the literature on the "iron triangle" in higher education (Daniel et al, 2009; Mulder, 2013; Ryan et al, 2021) suggests that maximising all three is difficult, if not impossible.
+However, the literature on the "iron triangle" in higher education formed by these three vectors (Daniel et al, 2009; Mulder, 2013; Ryan et al, 2021) suggests that maximising all three is difficult, if not impossible.
 As illustrated in Figure 1 (adapted from Mulder, 2013, p.
 100), the iron triangle suggests that changes in one quality (e.g. changing accessibility due to COVID) will have negatively impact at least one of the other qualities (e.g. the COVID response involving increase in workload for staff and resulting in less than happy participants).

 | Figure 1: Illustrating the iron triangle (adapted from Mulder, 2013, p.
 100) |
 |-----------------------------------------------------------------------------|
 | ![Illustration of the iron triangle](images/mulder-iron-triangle.png)  |

 Much of the iron triangle literature identifies different strategies to breaking the iron triangle.
 Mulder (2013) suggests OER.
 Daniel et al (2009) suggest open and distance eLearning.
 Ryan et al (2021) suggest high-quality large group teaching and learning; alternative curriculum structures; and automation of assessment and feedback.
 I'm not convinced that any of these will work.
-Not due to the inherent validity of the specific solutions, but rather how such suggestions would be implemented in contemporary higher education.
-My suspicion is that the the very methods that would be used by to implement these strategies are likely to hinder any attempts to break the iron triangle.
+Not due to the inherent validity of the specific solutions (though there are questions), instead my doubts arise from how such suggestions would be implemented in contemporary higher education.
+Each would be implemented via variations on common methods.
+My suspicion is that these  methods are likely to hinder any attempts to break the iron triangle.
 Largely because those methods are based on naive, atomistic, and deterministic understandings of education, technology, and organisations.
-My question is whether or not more entangled views of pedagogy (Fawns 2022) and educational technology (Dron, 2022) might suggest alternative.
-Using three separate examples taken from recent work on a LMS migration (Blackboard to Canvas) this post seeks to explore this.
+I don't believe that these types are method are sufficiently able to efficiently or effectively orchestrate the entangled relations that - as suggested by entangled views of pedagogy (Fawns 2022) and educational technology (Dron) - are central to learning and teaching.
+A belief illustrated below using three separate examples taken from recent work on a LMS migration (Blackboard to Canvas).

-What I think it shows is how standard organisational methods - based on practices like [stepwise refinement](http://sunnyday.mit.edu/16.355/wirth-refinement.html) and [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling) - may be necessary but aren't sufficient for breaking the iron triangle.
-These methods decompose problems into smaller black boxes (e.g. pedagogy before technology; requirements and implementation; enrolment, finance, and HR; learning objects etc.) for easier and separate resolution and assume that solving the larger problem happens simply by combining and re-combining the black boxes like lego blocks.
-What is evident below (IMHO) is that these methods as implemented in common approaches to an LMS migration (e.g. Common Cartridge, LTI, and the LMS) create abstract black boxes.
-All similar with no entanglement with anything else.
-Re-entangling these black boxes with the broader context is necessary for quality learning and teaching, but common methods rely individual, manual effort.
+What see below is evidence of how standard methods - based on practices like [stepwise refinement](http://sunnyday.mit.edu/16.355/wirth-refinement.html) and [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling) - may be necessary but aren't sufficient for breaking the iron triangle.
+These methods decompose problems into smaller black boxes (e.g. pedagogy before technology; requirements and implementation; enrolment, finance, and HR; learning objects etc.) for easier and separate resolution and assume that solving larger problems (e.g. designing a quality learning experience) is a simply a matter of combining and re-combining the black boxes like lego blocks into a solution.
+What is evident below (IMHO) is that these methods as implemented in common approaches to an LMS migration (e.g. Common Cartridge, LTI, and the LMS) succeed in creating abstract black boxes with no entanglement with anything else.
+Solving larger problems (e.g. effectively migrating courses between LMSs or designing a quality learning experience) requires re-entangling and combining those black boxes with other boxes and the broader context - orchestration of entangled relations.
+Without doing this re-entangling the end product is disjointed and poor quality.
+Common means of re-entangling require significant manual effect.
 But there are alternatives.

-The alternatives described below embody a different socio-technical knowledge regime (Bygstad 2017) that leverages digital technology to re-entangle the black boxes in ways that are more flexible (access) and cheaper (efficiency).
+The alternatives described below all arise from a different socio-technical knowledge regime than traditional enterprise approaches (Bygstad 2017).
+This alternative leverages digital technology to re-entangle the black boxes in ways that are more flexible (access) and cheaper (efficiency).
 These practices aren't new.
 Pre-designed templates (Perämäki, 2021) are an increasingly common, simple example.
-Another example is the common practice within the Canvas community of [developing and sharing userscripts](https://community.canvaslms.com/t5/Canvas-Developers-Group/UserScript-development-help-request/td-p/119615).
-More surprisingly, many Universities have significant enterprise projects - in the form of [Robotic Process Automation](https://en.wikipedia.org/wiki/Robotic_process_automation) (e.g. the [University of Melbourne](https://www.automationanywhere.com/resources/customer-stories/university-of-melbourne), the [Australian National University](https://services.anu.edu.au/information-technology/software-systems/robotic-process-automation), [Griffith University](https://intranet.secure.griffith.edu.au/work/robotic-process-automation), and the [University of Auckland](https://www.uipath.com/resources/automation-case-studies/university-of-auckland)) - encouraging the application of this different socio-technical knowledge regime to administrative processes.
-Without much evidence of institutional consideration of how this might apply to learning and teaching, leaving that to the tinkerers.
+The common practice within the Canvas community of [developing and sharing userscripts](https://community.canvaslms.com/t5/Canvas-Developers-Group/UserScript-development-help-request/td-p/119615) is another example.
+A more surprising examples is that many Universities have significant enterprise projects in the form of [Robotic Process Automation](https://en.wikipedia.org/wiki/Robotic_process_automation) (e.g. the [University of Melbourne](https://www.automationanywhere.com/resources/customer-stories/university-of-melbourne), the [Australian National University](https://services.anu.edu.au/information-technology/software-systems/robotic-process-automation), [Griffith University](https://intranet.secure.griffith.edu.au/work/robotic-process-automation), and the [University of Auckland](https://www.uipath.com/resources/automation-case-studies/university-of-auckland)).
+These significant enterprise projects are designed to develop the capability to more efficiently and effectively re-entangle the black boxes of enterprise IT as applied to administrative processes such as HR, Finance, and student enrolment.
+What's surprising is that I'm not aware of any evidence of institutional proejcts explicitly focused on applying these methods to learning and teaching.
+Instead, leaving it to us tinkerers.

-My argument is that orchestrating entangled relations the core problem with breaking the iron
+My argument is that more effective orchestration of entangled relations is a necessary (though probably not sufficient) enabler for breaking the iron triangle.

-care actively seeking to enable these alternatives in their administrative processes

-with the local context. and inter-connectionconnection with context ability to sustainably at scale inject any contextuality into learning and teaching.

-**and mention lightweight IT develoment**

-This post seeks to demonstrate that the cost of these approaches is that they an ignorance of the relationships alternaframeworks - such  - at least in the c  briefly mention frameworks and the connection betwe

-**And link to the learning objects paper**

-**links to approches like templates and the broader canvas community, but universities need to think about how they actively support this - e.g. RPA**  **and perhaps light weight IT development**

-**table that tries to map the iron triangle vectors to the limitations of the standard approaches and my solutions**

-This is a problem because entangled views of pedagogy suggest that breaking the iron triangle is reliant on the ability to efficiently and effectively orchestrate the diverse relationships in order to assemble contextually appropriate learning environments and experiences.
-Something which current methods are not designed to do.
-Consequently universities are unable to effectively and efficiently

-LTI
-IMS/SCORM
-LMS

--- mention orchestrating entangled relationships

 ## LMS Migration - some common approaches, how they break, and can be done better